alex000kim/IntelliMatch/README.md

 # IntelliMatch: Job Applicant Assessment Tool

-This toy project is a simple web application designed to match job descriptions with candidate resumes using OpenAI's API.
+This project is a simple web application designed to match job descriptions with candidate resumes using OpenAI's API.
 It was a toy project for me to learn JavaScript, HTML, and CSS.

 ## Features
 - **PDF Upload**: Allows uploading job descriptions and resumes as PDFs.